 - Zambot 3: Kappei and his two cousins.

 - Daitarn 3: Banjo Haran when he was not wearing a James Bond style suit.

-- ALL Gundam series since the first one.
+- Gundam: ALL Gundam series.
 However, Amuro, Camille, Juudau's suits were less ornate and more practical than the ones Super Robot Genre pilots wore, and female suits were not tightier and sexier than the male ones.
 Also notable that while form-fitting and notably lighter (for mobility) than the "Normal Suits" worn by ship crews, Pilot Suits in the Universal Century timeline are still clearly padded and made of multiple layers.
 Domon's suit however IS skin tight and practically painted on.